epri-dev/wisund/doc/design.md

 ### Simulator
 As the name suggests, this device is intended to provide a simulated version of the radio hardware.
 The primary purpose for this module is to allow for a simulated test to run on any Linux machine without the need for any additional hardware.
 This can be useful for performing development on the web pages or server.

-## Threads
+## threads
-The program is multithreaded and includes three threads.
-One is the main thread that has both the user interface (`std::cin` and `std::cout`) as well as the `SafeQueue` message queue.
-The second thread handles the serial port, and the third thread handles the `tun` device.
+The program is multithreaded and generally uses two threads per Device (one for transmit and one for receive).
+Refer to the source code for details.

 Message types  {#MsgTypes}
 =============